This page explains about ECMO and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have this treatment.

 Neonates and infants often have difficulty establishing feeds after ECMO.
 A combination of reasons has been proposed but with perseverance, normal feeding will be achievable.
 The majority of children with no other associated problems will grow within the normal range.
 Problems with the cannulation and suture sites are rare.

-Sutures from the decannulation site should be removed after 7-10 days.
+Sutures from the decannulation site should be removed after 7 to 10 days.
 The site should be checked for infection, aneurysm formation, abscess formation and retained sutures.

-There is always a member of the ECMO team here at GOSH available for consultation and advice on 020 7813 8180.
+There is always a member of the ECMO team here at GOSH available for consultation and advice on 020 7405 9200 ext 5808.

 Please note this is a generic GOSH information sheet.
 If you have specific questions about how this relates to your child, please ask your doctor.
 Please note this information may not necessarily reflect treatment at other hospitals.